“Loving our work so far. Feeling alive and motivated. Thanks.”

-As a veteran editor, I evaluate manuscripts, sample chapters and essays.
+As an editor with decades of experience, I evaluate manuscripts, sample chapters and essays.
 My job is to look at the pieces as a whole and make written comments about structure, style, content, and characters, plus specific comments on the page.
 If you would like me to edit your work, I also edit recipes, pitches to magazines, and other writing.
 I’m primarily a big-picture editor, but I also untangle sentences, check spelling and grammar, move paragraphs around, and make other line edits.

-Some people want to start a blog as a way to find out what they’d like to write about.
-Through exercises and conversations, you’ll start writing a collection of posts that will form the beginnings of a rewarding blog.
-Others have been blogging for a while but want more readership or more motivation.
-As a writing coach I have helped many people in both categories begin or refine their blogs, increasing their productivity and success.
+Some people want to start a newsletter or blog as a way to commuicate with their audience or find out what they’d like to write about.
+We’ll discuss the theme and then we might brainstorm ideas for articles or posts, and other details.
+Some clients have been writing for a while but want more readership or more motivation to write regularly.
+As a writing coach I have helped many people in both categories begin or refine their work, increasing their productivity and success.

 I had a blog from 2009-2021 where I posted twice a week for two years, once a week for several more, and then eventually once every two weeks.
 In 2021 I transitioned to a Substack newsletter, with free and paid options.
 Currently almost 70 other Substack newsletter writers recommend it to their readers.